 The poster competition will include only posters from students and extension educators.
-Judges will make at least at least three “Outstanding Poster” awards of $150 each.
+Judges will make aup to three “Outstanding Poster” awards of $150 each.
 Additional awards may be made based on the quality and number of posters submitted.
 Winning posters will also receive a Certificate of Award and free registration to the 2022 North American Raspberry & Blackberry Conference.
 Monetary awards will be made in the form of online Amazon gift cards unless another delivery method is negotiated.

 A panel of judges will decide the awards.
 While awards may be made in specific categories, no categories have been set at this time, because the distribution of submissions among potential categories is unknown.
 Factors that will be considered include:

 - Originality of the project